TaylorFraser64/TaylorFraser64.github.io/C Projects/Readme.md

 # C Projects

 ### Betting Game
-A small game where money is bet and kept track of
+A small game where money is bet and counted.
 ### Image Manipulator
-A program that maniputaled bitmap images changing colour and brightness
+A program to manipulate bitmap images colour, brightness, and more.
 ### Seven Segment Display Scroller
 A program to control the scrolling of numbers and text across a Seven Segment Display with use of a custom DAC